 And then, one day, God talked to me.

-In the cultures of the British Isles, “the hedge” has long been seen as a liminal space between the worlds.
-I am a Hedgewalker, getting to know the spirits of the land on the shoreline of the Commonwealth of Massachusetts and those of my Celtic ancestors from Wales, Ireland, England, Western France and Iberia.
-I study and practice druidry, as well as the core “shamanic” technologies that many ancient peoples & contemporary indigenous cultures across the planet have used to connect with the Otherworld(s).
+In the cultures of the British Isles, which is primarily my ancestry, “the hedge” has long been seen as a liminal space between the worlds.
+I am a hedgewalker, getting to know the spirits of the land on the shoreline of the Commonwealth of Massachusetts and those of my celtic and anglo-saxon ancestors from the British Isles and northwestern Europe.
+I study druidry and other core “shamanic” technologies that many ancient peoples & contemporary indigenous cultures across the planet have used to connect with the Otherworld(s).
 “Shaman” is a word specific to the Tuvan people of Siberia.
-I use the word “hedgewalker” to honor and connect with my own culture, as well as to mindfully skirt the arena of cultural appropriation as best I can.
+I use the word “hedgewalker” to honor and connect with my own culture, as well as to mindfully avoid the arena of cultural appropriation as best I can.

-I found my path late in life and so I consume books and workshops and conversations and teaching with an intense hunger.
+I did not come back to this natural core way of connecting with Source until much later in life and so I consume books and workshops and conversations and teaching with an intense hunger.
 So much time has been wasted and I feel “behind.”
 I practice with a healthy dose of skepticism, a profound appreciation for science, and a heart bursting with love for Source in all Her manifestations.
-In addition to my studies in with the Order of Bards, Ovates, and Druids and my hedgewalking practices with the Foundation for Shamanic Studies and other practitioners.
-I am also currently in a program to become a spiritual guide and companion.
+In addition to my studies with the Order of Bards, Ovates, and Druids and my hedgewalking practices with the Foundation for Shamanic Studies and other practitioners, I received a certificate in Spiritual and Pastoral Care from Andover Newton Theological School and most recently, a certificate from the Spiritual Guidance Program from the Rowe Conference Center.
+I now offer spiritual companioning to others—from any faith tradition or none at all—who want to explore the spiritual dimensions of what it means to be human.
+I am in perpetual search for patterns and moments of participation with the other-than-human spirits of this animate Earth.

 I have been informed by many spiritual pathways on the way to this one and the names I use for Source have become many—Spirit, God/dess, the Divine, helping spirits, Holy Mother, power animals, and spirits of the land.
-Persephone, Brigid, Hekate, the Cailleach, and Cerridwen are the manifestations of the Goddess whose wisdom most frequently and personally speak to me and to whom I pray and make offerings.
-It is their faces I see in the directions, on my altar, and who whisper to me at my art table.
+Hekate and Brigid are the manifestations of Source that most frequently, and personally, speak to me and to whom I pray and make offerings.
+It is their faces I see on my altar and who whisper to me in this animate Earth.
 Source has a thousand names.
 Your names are welcome here too.
 I look forward to being in conversation with you.
 Welcome to my blog.